Mercedes-Benz 300 SLR

 sports car (1955)

-Another factor that strongly emphasizes the 300SL is the fact that it is the progenitor of a whole range of luxury sports cars marked with the initials SL, a name came up again in the form today and that stands for Sport Leicht, or Sport Light.
+Another important factor of the 300 SL is that it is the progenitor of a series of luxury sports cars marked with the abbreviation SL, an abbreviation that stands for Sport Leicht, or Sport Light.

 The W194 300SL was built around a tubular chassis to compensate for its relatively underpowered carburetor engine.
 Designed by the developing engineer director Daimler-Benz, Rudolf Uhlenhaut, the metal frame saves weight while ensuring a high level of strength.

 Its unique architecture gave birth to the "gull-wing doors" characteristics of this model.

 Over 80% of the vehicle's production of around 1400 units was sold in the United States, making the W194 300SL the first Mercedes-Benz to be sold the most outside the domestic market, confirming the validity of Hoffman's proposal.

 In 1957 the 300 SL Roadster (W198 II) was produced, different from the coupé in many respects.
 The most evident in the bodywork, with traditional opening doors, made possible by a modification to the tubular trellis frame, strengthened by pipes placed between the transmission tunnel area and the part relating to the tail to maintain torsional rigidity despite the absence of the roof.

 Aesthetically, the Roadster is also different in the front where you can see the new vertically developed headlights that distinguish it from the smaller 190 SL.